 Stop to smell the flowers at Frelinghuysen Arboretum

-The true show stoppers are the flowers that peak during the spring and summer months.
+The true show stoppers are the flowers that peak during spring and summer.
 You can find daffodils and tulips opening along with flowering trees like Cherry Blossoms and Magnolias.
 There are also more unusual plants and flowers, like the Purple Leaf Plum, Scarlet Storm Quince, and Rosegold Pussy Willow—keep an eye out for these unique blooms within the gardens.
 To know what to look for, download this self-guided tour map which gives you a guide about the different gardens and what areas to see.
-And for all the latest flower info, check out the Facebook page for updates on what seasonal flowers and trees are blooming.
+And for all the latest flower info, check out the Facebook page for updates on seasonal flowers and trees blooming.

 What to know before you visit Frelinghuysen Arboretum